Polymer characterisation by Nuclear Magnetic Resonance Spectroscopy (NMR) provides detailed structural information for product development and QC

 Our experts also analyse polymers for packaging materials.

 Intertek's NMR team possess extensive expertise within polymer and plastic characterisation, composition and contamination.
-Please contact us to discuss your specialist requirements.
+Contact us to discuss your specialist requirements.

 Our experts provide identification of unknown polyethylene (PE) polymers by NMR, which can be identified by NMR chain branching analysis.